 The 1801 census is close to complete and is indexed in the Digitalarkivet.
 This census gives us a lot of information about the population.
 Here the age is recorded.
 We must note that the age is not always correct.
 When cross referencing a find in this census with other sources (e.g. church records), we must look at records couple of years before and after the calculated birth year.
 The cotter families are recorded, but they are listed under the farm where their cotter’s place belonged (Hovdhaugen 1984:60).

 From the information on the Digitalakrivet:

 “The census contains the names of farms (in rural areas), the full names of inhabitants, the familial ties between household members, their age, marital status, and occupation.
 For married and previously married people, it was recorded how many times they had been married or widowed. […] People were registered in the regions where they belonged.
 Those who were absent, e.g. sailors, should hence be listed in their hometowns.”

 The census for 1870 were carried out in towns only.
-The only town that is indexed in Digitalarkivet is Lillehammer and it can be searched here.
+At the time of this writing, only a few towns are indexed in Digitalarkivet.

 Carried out December 31.
 1875

 The census lists birth year, as opposed to age that was used earlier (Sandal 1991:119) The censuses became now a little more reliable when it comes to time of birth compared to the ones where age is recorded.
 People were to be recorded both at their permanent resident and at the place they stayed temporarily at the time of the census.
 This means that the same person could be recorded twice (Thorvaldsen 1996:61).